 Primary evaluation will be based on the quality of the student research experience proposed.
 Click here to see criteria used by project reviewers.
 Where projects are ranked equally, preference may be given to:

 - Tenure-track faculty, especially faculty in their first year at UW-Eau Claire

 - Ongoing projects in which student and project have progressed appropriately

 - Projects from faculty with a good track record in research mentoring

 - The first project from a faculty member (over a second or third proposal from a faculty member in any proposal round)

 - Projects that develop promising groundwork for an extramural funding proposal

-The proposal must be submitted to the dean (or equivalent) by October 21 or the next working day if this date falls on a weekend or holiday.
+The proposal must be submitted to the chair (or equivalent) by September 26, 2017.
 Faculty in their first year at UW-Eau Claire will receive priority for these funds.

 An additional call for proposals may be made in the Spring semester if funds are available.
 Those seeking summer research support should apply under the Summer Research Experiences for Undergraduates program.